Djurgårdsteatern

 Nordic Museum at Djurgården, facing south-west with Skeppsholmen, Gamla stan and Södermalm in the background.

 Djurgårdsteatern (Swedish for "Djurgården Theatre"), was an historical Swedish theatre, active at Djurgården in Stockholm between 1801 and 1929 (from 1863 in a new building).

-It was the only theatre in Stockholm outside the royal theatres during the monopol of the royal theatres between 1799 and 1842, and it also played an important part in abolishing this royal monopol.
+It was the only theatre in Stockholm outside the royal theatres during the monopoly of the royal theatres between 1799 and 1842, and it also played an important part in abolishing this royal monopol.
 Until 1842, it was a "summer theatre", but later, it became an all-year theatre and an important one, called the "theatre of the people".
 It was described as a wood building with the same exterior of a barn, and was painted yellow.